Two Stars in the Milky Way: Production

 Between May and September 1931 at Shanghai Studio Two, United Photoplay Service (UPS) adapted the novel Two Stars in the Milky Way by Zhang Henshui, which had been serialized in the Huabei Huabao between 1928 and 1929.
 Shi Dongshan served as director; he had previously produced a series of melodramas and costume dramas.
 Zhu Shilin served as screenwriter, while Zhou Ke was cinematographer.

 The UPS Follies featured in the film's revue sequence.

-Two Stars in the Milky Way was UPS' first attempt to make a sound film.
+Two Stars in the Milky Way was UPS's first attempt to make a sound film.
 Sound technology had gained popularity through imported works, and the Mingxing Film Company had recently employed it for Sing-Song Girl Red Peony (1931).
-Ultimately, UPS produced a hybrid of silent and sound techniques.
+Ultimately, UPS employed a hybrid of silent and sound techniques.
 Intertitles, presented in an art deco font, were provided in Chinese and English to provide exposition and communicate dialogue.
 Sound-on-disc technology, meanwhile, was used for the soundtrack, with phonographic recordings being played at certain points during screening.
 As with other early Chinese sound films, particular prominence was given to singing; while dialogue was presented through intertitles, songs were presented with audio.

 Four musicians were credited as musical advisors for Two Stars in the Milky Way.
 The film's Cantonese items were overseen by Gao Yupeng, a prominent yangqin musician.
 Western-style music was provided by Li Jinhui and used for the two revue scenes as well as the tango; he also provided the film's theme music.
 Further music was provided by Xiao Youmei, the president of the National Institute for Music.
 The tango was accompanied by the Carlton Theatre Orchestra, under conductor A. Richter.
 Support was provided by a singing-and-dancing troupe called the UPS Follies; this troupe was trained by Li Jinhui's daughter, Minghui, and had begun as the Bright Moon Song and Dance Troupe.
 It consisted mostly of girls between the ages of fifteen and nineteen.